 The Great Stables was a joy.

-Ponies and horses and equestrian show… now all I need is a big cake with Chantilly cream and a knight in shining armour.
+Ponies and horses and equestrian show… now all I need is a big cake with Chantilly cream.

 Oh praise the narcissistic advocate of Birthdays.